jameslairdsmith/gs/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-`scheduler` is a grammar of recurring calendar events, implemented in an R package.
-It enables users to easily create and work with schedules, even in cases when the pattern of events is irregular. `scheduler` does this by providing a set of simple to understand functions for making schedules along with functions for combining them to form more complex ones.
+`gs` is a grammar of recurring calendar events, implemented as an R package.
+It enables users to easily create and work with schedules, even in cases when the pattern of events is irregular. `gs` does this by providing a set of simple to understand functions for making schedules along with functions for combining them to form more complex ones.

-The `scheduler` grammar is both flexible and declarative.
+The `gs` grammar is both flexible and declarative.
 The flexibility allows users to compose arbitrarily complex schedules from simple and intuitive buildings blocks.
-Because the grammar is declarative, the user need not concern themselves with the details of how a particular schedule works, rather they can specify what they want from a schedule and let `scheduler` implement it for them.
+Because the grammar is declarative, the user need not concern themselves with the details of how a particular schedule works, rather they can specify what they want from a schedule and let `gs` implement it for them.

 ## Installation